erikh/nsbench/README.md

 # nsbench: a tool I cobbled together to load test/benchmark DNS servers

-Also a great tutorial on thread-based concurrency in rust!
+Also a great way to learn thread-based concurrency in rust!

 I don't really guarantee anything about this software.
 It can generate a lot of load, though!
 I built it to help me evaluate performance issues with [zeronsd](https://github.com/zerotier/zeronsd).